 Silhouette Curio Machine Overview

-The Silhouette Curio Machine is a companion tool to the Silhouette Cameo.
-The Curio is fuCuriolly functional and is loaded with features, such as embossing, stippling, and etching, features that are not available to the Cricut Explore Air machine, making the curio pretty unique.
+The Silhouette Curio Machine can be thought of as a companion tool to the Silhouette Cameo.
+The Curio is super functional and is loaded with features, such as embossing, stippling, and etching.
+These features are not available to the Cricut Explore Air machine, making the curio pretty unique.
 While the Curio does have a lot of features, but one of the downsides is that it isn’t that powerful.
-For example, if you want to etch, you’ll only be able to do it on thinner and lighter material, as the pressure of the machine is only 210 grams.
+For example, if you want to etch, you’ll only be able to do it on a thinner and lighter material, as the pressure of the machine is only 210 grams.

 Similar to the Cricut Explore Air, the Curio has dual carriages, which means you can mix and match tools.
 This saves time by not having to stop the machine to swap out the various tools.
 It’s also really neat to use two colored pens at once on the same project.

 A big consideration when purchasing a die cut machine, such as the Curio, is the software.
 The Curio comes with the Silhouette Studio Designer, which is software allowing users to create their own designs from scratch.
 Even if you aren’t a designer, the software allows you to import or purchase designs from elsewhere.
 There are a lot of features with the Silhouette Studio Designer, so there may be a learning curve when first getting started.
 If you are comfortable using graphics software, you’ll be able to catch on more quickly.

 Cricut Explore Air Overview